SorryGames/confanalyzer/README.md

 The converted configuration is saved as temporary JSON file and opened in a browser.
 To analyze JSON file through the browser you have to install a JSON viewer which is available as an browser extension.

-> I'd recommend you very powerful web browser tool for JSON analyzing: [JSON Discovery](https://github.com/discoveryjs/browser-extension-json-discovery)
+> I'd recommend you very powerful web browser tool for JSON analyzing [JSON Discovery](https://github.com/discoveryjs/browser-extension-json-discovery)

 ## How to run
 1. Install as pip-package: